 To be honest, I wanted to write this post with the intention of shaming shame (ironic, I know).
-But as I started to make my traditional research on the matter, I found some interesting information, that completely transformed the idea of this article.
+But as I started to make my traditional research on the matter, I found some interesting information, that completely transformed my initial idea for this article.

 I am the person, who feels shame on a regular basis.
 But what I found interesting is that we feel shame for a reason.

 Many of us are driven by shame.
 The more advice we get, whether it’s about dieting, parenting, relationships or friendships, the more ashamed we feel for not being "good enough".
 Prior to this article I thought shame is a byproduct of the growing amount of information that we receive on social media.
 But now I understand, that information has only intensified the inherited from our ancestors emotion.

 What is the purpose of shame

 Interestingly enough, scientists suspect that the emotion of shame is the expression of a neurocognitive system that evolved to defend against social devaluation.

 "When facing the prospect or actuality of being devalued, people feel pain, avoid taking acts that could cause or exacerbate devaluation, and conceal damaging information".

 Basically we fear to be rejected.